7-year-old's 'sympathy' card for her teacher is both funny and chilling at the same time

 Replying to @CassieMae Ask and you shall receive 💀 #fyp #sympathycard #childhood #childhoodmemories #scarystories

 The card eventually found its way to a box of mementos and Keeling wouldn’t see it again for another 25 years.
-When she returned to her family’s home in Oklahoma after her grandfather's passing, her mother showed her the card to cheer her up.
+When she recently returned to her family’s home in Oklahoma after her grandfather's passing, her mother showed her the card.

 @authorlindsayskeeling